mohamuhsin/piano-keys/README.md

 Change the content of the element with an ID of letter-note-six to C.

 **11.** Create another event handler property with a click event on the button element called nextTwo.
 Then assign the property to the value of an anonymous event handler function.

+**12.** Make the following changes to the button that appears when nextTwo is clicked:

+Reveal the nextThree button by changing the .hidden property to make the nextThree button appear.
+Hide the nextTwo button by changing the .hidden property to hide the nextTwo button.